-MI is a potent allergen, but PPD allergies can be worse.
+MI is a strong allergen, but PPD allergies can be worse.
 The most common symptoms are rashes and irritation around the hairline, eyelids, neck and ears, but more widespread and alarming reactions are possible, including swelling and breathing difficulties.
 Hospitalisations are not unheard of, and you’re at increased risk if you’ve ever had a ‘black henna’ temporary tattoo.
-Tragically, there have been several deaths.
+Tragically, there have been deaths.

 * hair dye blend